privateprep/coding-space-website/src/pages/custom/code-4-change.md

           they sign up."
       - title: "Where does C4C: Build a Better World happen?"
         mdContent: This challenge is entirely virtual, so kids can participate wherever they have access to a computer and the internet.
-TCS students will have the opportunity to work on their projects during class, but we love when students work on their projects at home (parental decisions about screen time permitting), so you may find them bringing it up in conversation with you as they work or even asking for your help.
-          Global issues affect all of us, so working together to find solutions is expected and encouraged.
       - title: Why Build a Better World?
         mdContent: >-
           It’s no secret that coding is becoming a critical skill for success.